jonwin1/website/content/posts/this-website.md

 recommended it as easier to read)*.
 Once the server is started you can open the website at the address shown in the therminal, usually [localhost:1313](http://localhost:1313/).

-If you intend to use my repo for your own website I recommend removing all files from `/content/posts/` and creating your own posts, then remove my pictures from `/content/pictures.md` and `/static/` and replace them with your own.
+If you intend to use my repo for your own website I recommend removing all files from `/content/posts/` and creating your own posts .
 Lastly modify `config.yml` to use your own url, title, homepage content, logo, etc.

 For more info on how to create posts and more view the [Hugo documentation](https://gohugo.io/getting-started/), some other good sources of information are the [PaperMod wiki](https://github.com/adityatelange/hugo-PaperMod/wiki)